open-telemetry/opentelemetry-js/packages/opentelemetry-api-metrics/README.md

 ## Beta Software - Use at your own risk

-The metrics API is considered beta software and there is no guarantee of stability or long-term support.
+The metrics API is considered alpha software and there is no guarantee of stability or long-term support.
 When the API is stabilized, it will be made available and supported long-term in the `@opentelemetry/api` package and this package will be deprecated.

 ## Quick Start

-To get started you need to install the SDK and plugins, create a MeterProvider, and register it with the API.
+To get started you need to install the SDK and instrumentations, create a MeterProvider, and register it with the API.

 ### Install Dependencies